What processes are in place to ensure our visit is safe during COVID-19?

 What happens if I am late, or need to leave the auditorium during the performance?

 Owing to the nature of the theatre, and the intimacy of the auditorium, admitting latecomers, and re-admitting patrons during the performance, can be distracting to the actors and others in the audience.
-For Evita, latecomers will not be admitted to the auditorium until the interval.
-Also, should it become necessary for you to leave the auditorium once the show has started, re-admittance is not permitted during the performance.
-Instead, the production can be viewed on a television monitor in the bar area.
+We cannot guarantee that latecomers will be admitted, but will endeavour to admit them at a suitable point.
+Likewise, should it become necessary for you to leave the auditorium once the show has started, we will endeavour where suitable, but do not guarantee, to re-admit you at an appropriate point in the show.

-Full terms and conditions are available at www.openairtheatre.com/terms.
+Full terms and conditions are available at openairtheatre.com/terms.

 What security checks should I expect?